deleidos/prototype-20150626/README.md

 ## Technical Focus

-This prototype was built to highlight the technical aspects of (1) consuming data from a publically available API; (2) enriching the data record by transforming a freeform text field into structured elements; (3) leveraging a populated data repository to create query-time summarizations and publishing those results via a ReST API; (4) presenting the data elements in an intuitive GUI; and (5) enabling the GUI to add supplementary information by dynamically querying the source API.
+This prototype was built to highlight the technical aspects of (1) consuming data from a publically available API; (2) enriching the data record by transforming the freeform text field "distribution_pattern" into structured geographic elements; (3) leveraging a populated data repository to create query-time summarizations and publishing those results via a ReST API; (4) presenting the data elements in an intuitive GUI; and (5) enabling the GUI to add supplementary information by dynamically querying the source API.

 ![](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/prototype_architecture-v1b.png)